pytorch/ignite/README.md

 # Setup training engine:
 def train_step(engine, batch):
     # Users can do whatever they need on a single iteration
-    # E.g. forward/backward pass for any number of models, optimizers etc
+    # Eg. forward/backward pass for any number of models, optimizers, etc
     # ...

 trainer = Engine(train_step)